pnguyen82/phatndt.github.io/index.md

 - Designed and developed the application using Agile Scrum methodology by breaking down the project to several sprints.

 *ENVIRONMENT:* Angular 7, NodeJs, MongoDb, CRQS, RabbitMQ, Linux.

-**24hPlus**

-*Team Leader (Freelancer)*

-*(04/2020 - 08/2020)*

-*Responsibilities:*
-- Designing and developing new Application with `React-native`.
-- Develop a Web application by `Angular 7`.
-- Implemented and maintained Backend with `.Net Core` and `MongoDb`.
-Integrated to 3 systems.
-- Experienced with deployments, maintenance applications on Linux server.
-- Lead Team: mentor and training junior developers, review code in `gitlab`.

-*ENVIRONMENT:* .NET Core, React native, Angular, MongoDB, Linux

 **DXC TECHNOLOGY**